The first one is bitter like life,

 the third is sweet as death.

-– Tuareg proverb, on the traditional offering of three cups of tea
+– Tuareg proverb, on the traditional offering of three cups of tea in Mauritania.

 For centuries, nomads settled in oasis towns deep in the Sahara in Mauritania despite challenging living environments of droughts, tribal warfare, and colonization.
 Today, climate change causes lowering water table, salinization, and extreme weather patterns that threaten these last great oases in the thousand-and-a-one-night like remote Adrar province in Mauritania.
 From Nouakchott, the capital city, it’s a 3000km round-trip journey across desolate desert country to Terjit, Oudane, and Chinguetti where once caravan traders, scholars, pilgrims, and explorers roamed in search of hope, faith, and enlightenment…